Finding the Right Therapist & Why (F)It Matters Most

 Preference Matching Helps, Too

 Feeling comfortable often comes down to shared context.
 Maybe you want someone of a specific gender, or someone who understands your cultural background, or who speaks your language.
-Those preferences aren’t superficial — they can make therapy feel possible, rather than intimidating.
+Those preferences are not superficial.
+They can make therapy feel possible, rather than intimidating.

 It’s Normal Not to Click Right Away